ScottLogic/blog/_posts/2019-03-26-aws-builders-day-edinburgh.md

 title: AWS Builders Day 2019
 date: 2019-03-26 00:00:00 Z
 categories:
-- dcastellano
 - Tech
 author: dcastellano
 layout: default_post
 summary: In this article, I share my take on the recent AWS Builders Day in Edinburgh.
 I delve into a couple of the talks i attended which were primarily focused around AWS AppSync, AWS Amplify and GraphQL.
 ---

 Last week I had the opportunity to attend the AWS Builders day at the EICC in Edinburgh.
 This was a one-day event that had a variety of talks focused on three different areas.
 The areas covered were Modern Application Development, Analytics & Machine Learning and Backends & Architecture.
 I chose mostly from the Modern Application Development track but switched to a couple of talks within Backends and Architecture at the end of the day.